Game abandoned after spectator injures player

 The game was initially suspended then abandoned on player safety grounds.

-Supporter protests had been planned at the match after the A-League announced a decision to sell its Grand Final rights to Sydney for the next three years.
+Supporter protests had been planned at the match after the Australian Professional Leagues (APL) announced its decision to sell the A-League Grand Final rights to Sydney for the next three years.

-Fans of both Victory and City planned a walk-out on the 20-minute mark, but Victory fans confronted Glover after he appeared to throw a flare back towards the crowd, according to Melbourne newspaper The Age.
+Fans of both Victory and City planned a walk-out on the 20-minute mark but the protest escalated after flares were thrown on to the pitch by both sets of fans.

+City were leading 1-0 when Glover appeared to throw a flare back towards the crowd at AAMI Park, according to Melbourne newspaper The Age.

+A large number of fans then ran on to the pitch, with Glover was struck by a bucket that was used to dispose of flares, also covering him and the referee in powder and smoke.

+The players, including former Portugal and Manchester United winger Nani, were immediately ushered from the field and Football Australia said the game was called off "to protect the integrity of the match".

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment